Industry Training for Medical Device Manufacturers

 Process Validation Requirements and Industry Practice

-This 2½ day course provides attendees with practical tools and techniques for process validation requirements for FDA’s Quality System Regulation and recognized Process Validation Guidance from the Global Harmonization Task Force.
-The program includes industry best practices and real life process validation examples.
+This 2.5-day course provides attendees with practical tools and techniques for process validation requirements for FDA’s Quality System regulation and recognized Process Validation Guidance from the Global Harmonization Task Force.
+The program includes industry best practices and real-life process validation examples.

 This 2½ day course provides extensive information on effective implementation of supplier selection and controls.
 This detailed course covers the key aspects of supplier controls, from planning for supplier assessment/selection, to defining acceptance activities, to monitoring supplier performance.
 Each topic is presented from a practical perspective, with links to the requirements of the Quality System regulation, the ISO 13485 standard, risk management considerations, and pertinent Global Harmonization Task Force guidance.

 The course also covers life-cycle management approaches for a medical device manufacturing organization’s supply chain.
 The course includes substantial “hands-on” exercises to allow attendees to apply concepts and interact with colleagues, and provides specific industry examples.

 This intensive 4-day program provides quality system professionals with the basic knowledge and skills needed to develop a quality system program that conforms with the FDA's Quality System Regulation.
 Course content is the culmination of almost two years of consensus development on the part of a respected group of more than thirty quality system experts from leading device manufacturing companies, the FDA, and consultants to the industry.
 In 1999, this program was selected as part of the mandatory training for European Conformity Assessment Bodies under the US/EU Mutual Recognition Agreement.
 In 2003, FDA made attendance at the Quality System course part of the training criteria for its Accredited Persons Program.